CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

 3. **Preconditions**

-   The journal user has navigated to a day page.
+   The Journal User has navigated to a day page.

 4. **Basic Flow of Events**

    * The use case begins when the Journal User selects a specific day's journal page.

-   * The journal user will see a small text box with either 1) no text if it is a previously unwritten journal or 2) the “hardcoded” text of that day’s entry that the user had previously written.
+   * The Journal User will see a small text box with either 1) no text if it is a previously unwritten journal or 2) the “hardcoded” text of that day’s entry that the user had previously written.

    * The user “taps” on the text box area to edit the text.